Sundowns to dig deeper to clip Chilli Boys’ wings

 The ever-confident Mokwena said league-tittle holders Masandawana will not make the mistake of taking the struggling Chippa United lightly.

-The Chilli Boys where knocked out of the Nedbank Cup at the hands of University of Pretoria’s AmaTuks, whereby the Gqeberha, Eastern Cape-side was walloped 2-0 by second division, Pretoria-based side on Saturday.
+The Chilli Boys were knocked out of the Nedbank Cup at the hands of University of Pretoria’s AmaTuks, whereby the Gqeberha, Eastern Cape-side was walloped 2-0 by second division, Pretoria-based side on Saturday.

 “I think the influence of Gavin Hunt cannot be taken out, it has impacted the club,” said Mokwena.